colinaut/alpinejs-plugin-simple-validate/README.md

 * `@submit="$validate.submit"` used on form element.
 Validates current form; if validation fails errors are shown and the submit event is prevented.
 * `$validate.isComplete(el)` returns true or false validity for form, fieldsets, or fields. \*
 * `$validate.data(el)` returns an array of form, fieldset or field data \*
+* `$validate.isRequired(field)` checks if a field is required
+* `$validate.makeRequired(field,boolean)` set boolean true to make a field required. false to turn off required.
+This only works fo the plugin required modifier.
+If you set required as an attribute on the field it will be checked regardless.
+This function is useful for when you need to change the requirements of a field for instance if selection of other shows an other input field.

 \* $refs is recommended for form, fieldset, and field variables, but a string of the id works as well.